 This entire project aims to accomplish several things:

-- Develop a thorough and helpful best practices guide for POLST Programs to use to encourage effective and appropriate technology to support the POLST Paradigm.
+- Develop a thorough and helpful best practices guide for POLST Programs to use to encourage effective and appropriate technology to support National POLST process and standards.

-- Identify technology-related priorities that the National POLST Paradigm should be advocating for on a national level, potentially giving us a concrete strategy for national policy or legislation.
+- Identify technology-related priorities that National POLST should be advocating for on a national level, potentially giving us a concrete strategy for national policy or legislation.

-- Help align product development that supports the POLST Paradigm and our fundamental values, better helping ensure a robust POLST process, elimination of invalid POLST forms, and immediate access to POLST forms everywhere.
+- Help align product development that supports POLST and our fundamental values, better helping ensure a robust POLST process, elimination of invalid POLST forms, and immediate access to POLST forms everywhere.

 This is not a single event but a project with multiple components: